powsybl/powsybl-core/docs/grid_features/network_modifications.md

 #### loadMaxQRate
 The maximum allowed ratio between the scaled reactive power and the initial reactive power.
 Only applies when `constantPowerFactor` is `true`.

 Prevents Q from increasing too much relative to its initial value.
 After proportional scaling, Q is limited so it cannot grow beyond this multiple of its initial value.
 For example, a value of `1.5` means Q cannot exceed 1.5 times its initial value.
 For negative Q, the constraint is symmetric: Q cannot become more negative than `Q_initial * loadMaxQRate`.
-Default is `Double.MAX_VALUE` (disabled).Must be in >= 1.
+Default is `Double.MAX_VALUE` (disabled).
+Must be in >= 1.

 ## Topology modifications
 Powsybl provides classes that can be used to easily modify the topology of the network.